danjonpeterson/danjonpeterson.github.io/_pages/about.md

   - /about.html
 ---

-I'm a [research scientist](http://ibic.washington.edu/profiles/peterson) working at the [Integrated Brain Imaging Center (IBIC)](http://ibic.washington.edu) at the University of Washington.
-I do neuroimaging - mostly diffusion imaging.
+I'm a [research scientist/engineer](http://ibic.washington.edu/profiles/peterson) working at the [Integrated Brain Imaging Center (IBIC)](http://ibic.washington.edu) at the University of Washington, and a data engineering fellow at Insight Data Science.

 Current Projects
 ======
+* Making it easy for folks to get a 3D print of their brain from an MRI scan
 * White matter degnereration in Alzheimer's disease
 * Atypical dementias (FTD, PSP, CBD)
 * Diffusion methodology - improving image processing

+Past Projects
+======
 * Temporal lobe epilepsy
 * Automated segmentation of spinal cord diffusion images
-* 3D printing of model brains from an MRI scan

-Past Projects
-======
-* Diffusion imaging in Autism
-* Diffusion imaging in ADHD: Differences between boys and girls
+* Diffusion imaging in Autism and ADHD
 * White matter connectivity in dyslexia
 * Experiment development for solution-state NMR